Report from the WORLD

 and political dominance.
 The "odious debt" question

-(legacy of apartheid and dictatorial regimes) is but the tip
+(legacy of apartheid and dictatorial regimes) is but the

-of the iceberg of the whole issue.
+tip of the iceberg of the whole issue.
 We, as Parliamentarians

-and Legislators, commit ourselves to the cancellation of foreign
+and Legislators, commit ourselves to the cancellation of

-the establishment of "fair and transparent arbitration
+time for the establishment of "fair and transparent

-processes (FTAP), which enable the concerned citizens to participate
+arbitration processes (FTAP), which enable the concerned

-in the allocation of funds free from the debt circuit.
+citizens to participate in the allocation of funds free

 9. The war led by the Bush administration in Iraq represents